 |Brookview Park||40 people

-(Beginning in 2016, rental of Crossroads Park shelter includes reservation of the adjacent open playfield.)
+(Rental of Crossroads Park shelter includes reservation of the adjacent open playfield.)

 |Fairmeadows Park||50 people